MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 2. :game_die: **Context Injection RNG** — Feeds a pre-seeded deterministic dice queue into every turn.
 More reliable than tool calls, zero-latency, and works seamlessly across combat and non-combat in the same context.
 Do anything in combat, be creative; there are no rigid constraints like dedicated combat modes have, but you are still impacted by the gravity of the dice and your stats/skills.
 3. :scroll: **sysprompt.txt** — Required for the AI to understand the RNG system, buff/temporal logic, resistance/vulnerability/immunity, level-up, and consistent output structure.
 Plug & play, but modify at will.
 Can also be copied from the UI.

-Together they solve the two core problems of LLM tabletop RP: the AI forgets your inventory, spells, etc., and you always win.
+Together they solve the two core problems of LLM tabletop RP: the AI forgets your inventory, spells, etc., and you always winning (aka. plot armor.)

 :warning: **Updating?** Reset all prompts to default in settings or they won't update.
 Also apply new `sysprompt.txt` into Quick Prompts Edit "Main."